Coronavirus (COVID-19): What Your Need to Know and How to Protect Yourself

 Most recent spread map

-there has been a spike in South Korea and Italy.
-Both countries are alarmed and acting quickly to contain the spread.
+there has been a spike in South Korea and Italy and later the UK.
+These countries are alarmed and acted quickly to contain the spread, but still had

 How is coronavirus spread?